asryansergey/chip8-emulator/README.md

-### Issues with running SDL2
+### Issues with using SDL2
 #### MacOS

-    When building SDL from source, you have probably got this issue after running the binary:
+    When building SDL2 from source, you have probably got this issue after running the binary:

         dyld: Library not loaded: PATH_TO_LIB/libSDL2-2.0.0.dylib
         Referenced from: ./your_binary